zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 # Mar 14th 2022: Moblab Update
 **You should reboot your Moblab when next not running tests to get this latest version of the software.**

-**You should reboot your Moblab to get the latest version of the software.
+You should reboot your Moblab to get the latest version of the software.
 Make sure no tests are running or scheduled.
-This update includes an update to the Moblab software and an update to the underlying moblab ChromeOS version (ChromeOS version update will roll out gradually starting the week of March 14th);
+This update includes an update to the Moblab software and an update to the underlying ChromeOS version (ChromeOS version update will roll out gradually starting the week of March 14th);
-after the update you will be running Moblab version R-2.15.0.**
+after the update you will be running Moblab version R-2.15.0.

 **Highlights**